MiaoLab20/PepBinding/README.md

 The details can be found at the reference below.

 # Reference:
 Jinan Wang, Kushal Koirala, Hung N. Do, Yinglong Miao.
-PepBinding: A workflow for predicting peptide binding structures by combining Peptide Docking and Peptide Gaussian Accelerated Molecular Dynamics Simulations (In preparion)
+PepBinding: A workflow for predicting peptide binding structures by combining Peptide Docking and Peptide Gaussian Accelerated Molecular Dynamics Simulations (https://doi.org/10.1021/acs.jpcb.4c02047)